caiks/WBOT02/README.md

 model041|0.177|5 scanned potential tiled actual-potential|5|fixed|12 B&W videos|2,656,962|14,079|1.060 (1.443)|18.3|6.6|62|2.1|6.3|36.3|1.69|30s unique
 model045|0.177|5 scanned potential tiled actual-potential|5|fixed 5-valent|48 B&W videos|2,656,963|34,557|1.300 (1.643)|20.2|5.1|44|0.7|0.7|5.9|1.68|30s unique, 12.0 min diagonal, 100 threshold

-We ran *models* 42 to 45 in sequence each with the previous *model* as its initial in order to determine the effect of overflow.
+We ran *models* 42 to 45 in sequence each with the previous *model* as its initial, in order to determine the effect of overflow.
 First, though, compare *model* 45 to *model* 41.
-The difference is that *model* 45 is *5-valent*, has an expanded set of videos, has a minimum *diagonal* of 12.0 and an induce threshold reduced to 100 *events*.
+The differences are that *model* 45 is *5-valent*, has an expanded set of videos, has a minimum *diagonal* of 12.0 and an induce threshold reduced to 100 *events*.
 The lower *valency* has a very high growth rate of 1.643.
-The multiplier is similar, but the *model* is much more normal and the maximum path length is considerably reduced. *Modek* 45 only has one mode at 18, instead of the 8 modes of *model* 41.
-Probably the lower *valency* reduces the *alignments* in low entropy frames to below the minimum *diagonal* preventing the very long paths.
+The multiplier is similar, but the *model* is much more normal and the maximum path length is considerably reduced. *Model* 45 only has one mode at 18, instead of the 8 modes of *model* 41.
+Probably the lower *valency* reduces the *alignments* in low entropy frames to below the minimum *diagonal*, thus preventing the very long paths.

 The growth in overflow is slightly ahead of expected but compared to *10-valent* it is not significantly different-